-For the year ended June 30, 2023 the discount rate used to measure the total OPEB liability was 3.37%.
+For the years ended June 30, 2024 and 2023, the discount rates used to measure the total OPEB liability were 3.66% and 3.37%, respectively.
 The discount rate is based on an average of the Bond Buyer General Obligation 20-year Municipal Bond Index Rates during the month of June published at the end of each week by the Bond Buyer.